Single Ply Roofing Basics

 Pros and Cons of Single Ply Roofing

 Single Ply roofing membranes provide a variety of materials to choose from.
 Their main characteristic is that they are designed to be installed in one layer.
-They also exhibit great flexibility and they're resistant to UV radiation is superior when compared to other products.
+They also exhibit great flexibility and they're resistant to UV radiation, which is superior when compared to other products.
 It is usually black or white finish, and glued, fastened or install directly over roof insulation material.

 Types of Membranes